 So what is a right?
 Ultimately, it is the right to do what is right.
-It is the right to keep God’s commandments.
+It is the right and assignment to keep God’s commandments.
 That may sound strange, but that’s what this all comes down to.
 Every "Thou shalt…" is associated with a list of rights; each is a right to do something good.
 Every "Thou shalt not…" is also associated with rights and each is a right to refuse to do something wrong.

 These rights are the means we have to accomplish His will for our ultimate gain.

 Click Here to read another post of mine on agency called "Free Agency vs. Moral Agency."